Birds

 Transport Safely

-If you need to transport the bird to a rehabilitator or wildlife centre, place it in a well-ventilated box lined with soft cloth.
+Place the bird in a well-ventilated box lined with soft cloth.
 Keep the box in a quiet, warm area of your vehicle.

 Minimize Stress

-Avoid loud noises and sudden movements during transport to reduce stress on the bird.
+Avoid loud noises, music, and smoking during transport to reduce stress on the bird.

 Area of Service